tunguyen11/Starbucks-Capstone-Project/README.md

 Jupyter Notebook: The project contains a Jupyter notebook where all the technical sides of the project have been conducted.
 I follow the CRISP-DM method for, preparing, analyzing, model and visualizing data.

 ### Data
-Three JSON files that show profiles of customers, promotional deals that are offered, and the transaction history of customers.

 #### portfolio.json: contains Information about the promotional offers that Starbucks can send to customers including the promotional type, duration of promotion, reward, and how the promotion was distributed to customers
 id (string) - offer id